 Unpaid overtime and wages under the Texas Payday Law

 The Texas provides a more limited process.
 Texas also has an administrative process to file a claim with the Texas Workforce Commission.
 However, the TWC only accepts claims for unpaid wages in the preceding 180 days (roughly six months).
 The TWC will investigate and issue a Preliminary Wage Determination Order (PWDO).
 After a PWDO is issued, both the employee and employer will have just 21 days to appeal.
 You can appeal a PWDO to either the TWC as an administrative appeal or to the courts as a judicial appeal.

 If you appeal to the courts an entire trial will occur.
 Should neither side appeal within 21 days the employer owes the unpaid wages stated in the PWDO.
 If the employer does not voluntarily pay in 30 days the PWDO becomes a final order and the TWC will send their collections unit after the employer.

 In addition to the deadlines discussed above, another reason exists to move quickly on unpaid wage claims.
 Unpaid wages are only recovered from the employer.
 Often an employer does not pay wages because it does not have the money.
 It may owe many employees wages.
 A key concern is that the employer will declare bankruptcy to avoid paying unpaid wages.
 Although employees can pursue claims with the bankruptcy court, the bankruptcy court may limit what claims survive.
 Even if you can bring a claim to the bankruptcy court there is no guarantee you will receive your wages.

-Employment lawyers for unpaid wages in Dallas, Texas and Fort Worth, Texas
+Employment lawyers for unpaid wages in Texas